 (July 16, 1970)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* Bram van Velde on the Dutch painter Mondrian and his art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-77 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+77.

 - What makes a painting fascinating is its sincerity.
 Sincerity is such a rare thing.
 Most people don’t dare to be sincere.